Ballito: History

 Ballito was established in 1954 as a private township, by the Glen Anil Development Corporation/Investments which was headed up by Dr Edward (Eddie) Rubenstein (1903–1972).
 The town's name was borrowed from a glossy advert for Ballito hosiery made by Ballito Hosiery Limited of St. Albans, England.

+The name was mistakenly thought to mean "little ball" in Italian (this would be "pallina").
+The name Ballito was derived from the Ballington suburb of Nashville, USA, where the parent company's first factory was.

 The area was originally portion of a sugar cane farm at Compensation Beach, owned by Basil Townsend.

 In 1954, the Sunday Tribune printed an advertisement for Ballito Bay, which invited potential investors to the North Coast with prices of land from R790.00 (£SA395).
 By 1964, the zonings for Ballitoville's residential buildings, hotels and a caravan park had already been incorporated into the town plan known as Compensation Beach, which stretched out from Willard Beach to Clark Bay, Salmon Bay and Port Zimbali.

-A brochure was published, including the first marketing pictures of Ballito, with the aim of attracting holiday makers to invest in the area, incorporating the slogan: "Buy, Build & Play at Ballito Bay, The Caribbean of the North Coast – Natal".
+A brochure was published, including the first marketing pictures of Ballito, with the aim of attracting holiday makers to invest in the area, incorporating the slogan "Buy, Build & Play at Ballito Bay, The Caribbean of the North Coast – Natal".
 Ballito, Salt Rock and Shaka's Rock are favourite holiday destinations for local South Africans, and also foreign tourists on their way to Zululand and the historic Anglo-Zulu War battlefields.

-Jack Nash (1914–2016) has written a personal history, from the early beginning of Ballito through to 1986, after which he left the area.
+Jack Nash (1914–2016) wrote a personal history, from the early beginning of Ballito through to 1986, after which he left the area.
 It includes descriptions of some of the early pioneers and characters of the town.
 They include his father-in-law, Reg Fripp, who built many of the early houses.
 Nash, who lived in Amber Valley until shortly before his death in Howick, was the estate agent for Glen Anil in Ballito and became the chairman of the Ballito and the North Coast Publicity Associations.
-Nash's wife, Gaye Nash née Fripp, the young ballet dancer holding the "little ball" or ballito above her head in the full-page press release publicising the new township in the Sunday Tribune of 23 November 1954, still lives in Howick.
+Nash's wife, Gaye Nash née Fripp, the young ballet dancer holding a beach ball above her head in the full-page press release publicising the new township in the Sunday Tribune of 23 November 1954, still lives in Howick.

 Geography

-Located at the entrance to the Dolphin Coast of KwaZulu-Natal, Ballito is roughly bordered by Shaka’s Rock to the north and Zimbali to the south.
-The region of Ballito is sub-divided into various suburbs, namely; Ballito proper, Ballitoville, Shaka’s Head, Umhlali Golf and Country Estate, Port Zimbali and Zimbali Estate and it incorporates the neighbouring settlements of Shaka’s Rock, Salt Rock, Umhlali, Sheffield Beach and Tinley Manor Beach.
+Located at the entrance to the Dolphin Coast of KwaZulu-Natal, Ballito is roughly bordered by Shaka's Rock to the north and Zimbali to the south.
+The region of Ballito is sub-divided into various suburbs, namely; Ballito proper, Ballitoville, Shaka's Head, Umhlali Golf and Country Estate, Port Zimbali and Zimbali Estate and it incorporates the neighbouring settlements of Shaka's Rock, Salt Rock, Umhlali, Sheffield Beach and Tinley Manor Beach.